Nuchal Translucency Ultrasound

 Who does the test?

-A specially certified Sonographer will perform the examination and record ultrasound images.
-The data will be entered into a special computer program from the Foetal Medicine Foundation in London, and results will be sent to LabPlus if you are undergoing combined screening, combined results will then be forwarded by LabPlus to your referrer.
+A specially certified Sonographer will perform the examination and record ultrasound images on CD.
+The data will be entered into a special computer program from the Foetal Medicine Foundation in London, the results will be sent to your midwife/doctor.

 The Sonographer will ask you to lie on a table.
 The examination and how the risk assessment works, will be explained to you before your scan commences.
 Some warm gel will be spread on your bare abdomen and a transducer will be moved over your abdomen to produce images.
 You will be able to watch these images on a specially mounted TV screen.
 The Sonographer will be able to show some details of what they are seeing on the monitor.
 After the examination is completed, the Sonographer will wipe the gel off your skin.
-The Sonographer will then enter data in the computer which is then forwarded to a Specialist Radiologist to report.
+The Sonographer will then enter data in the computer and discuss the findings with you.

 How long does it take?